beardsvibe/buildfox/docs/manual.md

 #### Fox core and environment discovery

-BuildFox contains to main parts : execution engine and fox core definitions (this architecture is somewhat similar to MSBuild).
-So when you write your own fox files usually engine do environment discovery and executes fox core before your fox file is executed.
-This is needed so BuildFox can provide you language and compilers support, so you can write your own platform-independed fox files at ease.
+BuildFox contains two main parts : execution engine and fox core definitions (this architecture is somewhat similar to MSBuild).
+So when you run your own fox files, engine do environment discovery and executes fox core before your fox file is executed.
+This is needed so BuildFox can provide language and compiler support, so you can write your own platform-independed fox files at ease.

 #### Console apps